Company formation in Poland

 How to choose a name for a company in Poland?

-The name should be easy to pronounce, memorable and reflect the scope of the company.
-Avoid using complex and obscure acronyms that can confuse consumers.
+Clarity and simplicity | The name should be easy to pronounce, memorable, and reflect the scope of the enterprise’s activity.
+Avoid complicated acronyms that may confuse consumers. |

-If the company plans to operate not only on the Polish market, it is worth thinking about making the name understandable and accepted in other countries.
-Avoid words that may have negative connotations abroad.
+International adaptability | If the company plans to operate beyond Poland, consider whether the name is understandable and accepted internationally.
+Avoid words that may have negative connotations abroad. |

-When choosing a name, think about the long-term vision for your business.
-It should be flexible enough to accommodate potential expansion or markets, but at the same time reflect the company’s core ethos and values.
+Long-term perspective | Think long-term when choosing the name.
+It should be flexible enough to accommodate future expansion and reflect the company’s core ethos and values. |

 Business Register in Poland

-Structure and functions of the KRS
+Structure and Functions of KRS

-- Section III: Other entities (including foundations, associations and other organisations).
+- Section III: Other entities, including foundations, associations and other organisations.

 Should you aspire to establish your business in Poland and take advantage of the simplified procedure and highly favourable taxation framework, our adept consultants at Regulated United Europe are eager to provide you with the essential expertise to pave your way to success.
 Proficient in Poland’s business regulations and closely attuned to the legislation in the EU, we can adeptly assist you in setting up a company and additional services.
 Furthermore, we enthusiastically offer support in accounting and tax optimization.
 Schedule a tailored consultation today to embark on a new entrepreneurial journey in Poland.